rararamberg/fithub/README.md

 - _Include second table user account for clients_
 - _Clients' booked classes and Joined studios get added to their profile_
 - _Track Attendance Rate with visual graph_
-- _CRUD access and functionality to class schedule_
-- _Non-Users can view studio profiles and class schedules_
+- - _Include Employee table for admin to assign instructor to classes_
-- - _UX Design shows non-users when updates to profiles and class been made through styling and text_
+- _UX Design shows non-users when updates to profiles and class been made through styling and text_

 ***